-The best possible time for puppies to change homes and leave the breeder is between 10 and 11 weeks of age IF a breeder has the time and the talent to start them in training and to give each and every puppy ample individual attention.
+The best possible time for puppies to change homes and leave the breeder is between 10 and 12 weeks of age if a breeder has the time and the talent to start them in training and to give each and every puppy ample individual attention.
 If a breeder does not have time to train their puppies, puppies should be placed with new families between 7 weeks 2 days and 8 weeks.
-We think that 7 1/2 weeks is best if 10 to 11 weeks is not an option.
+We think that 7 1/2 weeks is best if over 10 weeks is not an option.
+Puppies do best if they change homes either before or after the 8-10 week fear period.
 No puppy should ever leave his litter prior to 7 weeks of age for any reason.

 Additional Time With Litter Mates

 One very important reason for keeping our puppies until they are 10 to 12 weeks of age is to give puppies additional time with litter-mates.
 This extra time with litter-mates gives puppies a better foundation for relating to other dogs.
 And more importantly litter-mates teach each other bite-inhibition.
 Bite inhibition is the ability of a dog to regulate how strong his bite is.

 Having good bite inhibition creates a gentler mouth and more importantly, it teaches a puppy to control the intensity of his bite in case he should have a knee jerk reaction and bite someone.
 For example, if you should slam a dog’s tail in a car door, he might react and bite out of fear and pain.
 If he has not practiced good bit inhibition as a puppy, his bite could do major harm.
 However, if he has good bite inhibition, his bite will instinctively be softer.

 In addition, our 10 to 12 week old English Golden Retriever puppies are less mouthy than puppies leaving litter-mates sooner.

 Later First Vaccine